pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-class.md

 #|en| The following options are possible: <ul><li>Any object can change any part of the phone number.
 In this case the phone number becomes a reference and you should look at <a href="/change-value-to-reference">Change Value to Reference</a>.
-Access to the phone number is implemented through an instance of <code>Person</code>.</li><li>We do not want anyone to be able to change a phone number except through the methods of an instance of the <code>Person</code> class.
-The phone number can be made read-only or access to it can be limited to an appropriate method.</li><li>We can also clone an instance of the <code>TelephoneNumber</code> class before providing access to it.
+Access to the phone number is implemented through an instance of `Person`.</li><li>We do not want anyone to be able to change a phone number except through the methods of an instance of the `Person` class.
+The phone number can be made read-only or access to it can be limited to an appropriate method.</li><li>We can also clone an instance of the `TelephoneNumber` class before providing access to it.
 But this can cause confusion because people will think that they can change this value.
 In addition, clients may have problems with references if the phone number is frequently passed .</li></ul>